Sir Anthony Thomas Abdy, 5th Bt.1

 M, #478, b.
 1779, d.
 16 April 1868

-Sir William Abdy, 7th Bt. was born in 1779 at Marylebone, London, England.1 He was the son of Captain Sir William Abdy, 6th Bt. and Mary Brebner-Gordon.1 He married Lady Anne Wellesley, daughter of Richard Wellesley, 1st Marquess Wellesley of Norragh and Hyacinthe Gabrielle Roland, on 3 July 1806 at Hyde Park Corner, London, England.2 He and Lady Anne Wellesley were divorced on 25 June 1816 by Act of Parliament.2 He died on 16 April 1868 at 20 Hill Street, Berkely Square, London, England, without issue.1
+Sir William Abdy, 7th Bt. was born in 1779 at Marylebone, London, EnglandG.1 He was the son of Captain Sir William Abdy, 6th Bt. and Mary Brebner-Gordon.1 He married Anne Wellesley, daughter of Richard Wellesley, 1st Marquess Wellesley of Norragh and Hyacinthe Gabrielle Roland, on 3 July 1806 at Hyde Park Corner, London, EnglandG.2 He and Anne Wellesley were divorced on 25 June 1816 by Act of Parliament.2 He died on 16 April 1868 at 20 Hill Street, Berkely Square, London, EnglandG, without issue.1

 On his death, his Baronetcy became extinct.2